Hash-Cracker/vat-viewer/README.md

 # VAT Viewer

-This is a file viewer which is pretty much a clone of [bat](https://github.com/sharkdp/bat) viewer but with only Nord highlighting.
+This is a file viewer which is pretty much `cat` viewer but with only Nord highlighting.
 There are still some to of the highlighting bugs and issues to be fixed.

 ## Installation